Azure/Microsoft-Defender-for-Cloud/Workflow automation/Protect Azure VM Backup from Ransomware/Readme.md

     <img src="https://aka.ms/deploytoazurebutton"/>
 </a>

 The Logic App uses a user-assigned Managed Identity.
-You need to assign 'Security Reader' and 'Virtual Machine Contributor', 'Backup Contributor'  permissions to the Logic App's Managed Identity so it is able to perform the operation of ‘Stop backup and retain data’ on the backup automatically in the event of a Ransomware alert.
+You need to assign 'Security Reader' and 'Virtual Machine Contributor', 'Backup Contributor'  permissions to the Logic App's Managed Identity so it is able to perform the Disable Backup Policy operation on the backup automatically in the event of a Ransomware alert.
 You need to assign these roles on all subscriptions or management groups you want to monitor and manage resources in using this playbook.
 Notice that you can assign permissions only if your account has been assigned Owner or User Access Administrator roles, and make sure all selected subscriptions registered to Microsoft Defender for Cloud.

 You need to authorize the Office 365 API connection so it can access the sender mailbox and send the emails from there.